 Diagnosing a cleft palate in dogs

-While a small primary cleft palate in dogs will rarely require surgery.
-And while they can be difficult for some to look at, thus it is up to the owner’s discretion.
-In cases like these, we would advise you to rely heavily on what your veterinarian recommends.
-Because remember, all surgical procedures do involve some risk, so we would hate to see any animal’s health put at risk simply to correct a “cosmetic” imperfection.
+While a small primary cleft palate in dogs will rarely require surgery, and while they can be difficult for some to look at, it is up to the owner’s discretion.
+In such cases, we advise you to rely heavily on what your veterinarian recommends.
+Remember, all surgical procedures involve some risk, so we would hate to see any animal’s health put at risk to correct a “cosmetic” imperfection.
 Heck, many times, it’s these “imperfections” that make us who we are!

 Now for more…

-Severe primary cleft palates which can affect the health of your loved one, often times surgery will be required in order to correct the deformity.
-In cases like these you’ll want to be sure to ask your veterinarian all about his after care your pet will require as a result of his or her surgery.
+Severe primary cleft palates can affect the health of your loved one; often, surgery will be required to correct the deformity.
+In cases like these, you’ll want to ask your veterinarian all about the aftercare your pet will need due to their surgery.

 Secondary cleft palates…

-On the other hand, will generally REQUIRE surgery to repair the palate so that the affected dog can avoid any long-term nasal and lung infections and to ensure that the animal is able to get the proper nutrients the he or she needs.
+On the other hand, we will generally REQUIRE surgery to repair the palate so that the affected dog can avoid any long-term nasal and lung infections and ensure that the animal can get the proper nutrients it needs.

 Unfortunately…